pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 #### <a id='release-source-s3'></a> AWS S3

-Kiln can fetch and upload releases to/from AWS S3.
+Kiln can fetch releases from AWS S3.

 ```yaml
 release_sources: